aryanndhir/Amazon-ML-Challenge/README.md

 ### Submission File

 For each PRODUCT_ID in the test data set, you are required to provide a browse node id prediction.
 The submission file should be a csv and contain a header followed by pairs of PRODUCT_ID, BROWSE_NODE_ID.

+### Approach

+1. Used Label Encoder to create Label column

+2. Replaced all the null values with an empty string

+3. Dropped Bullet Points and Brand columns

+4. Created a Bar Graph to see the correlation amongst all the features

+5. Used Electra Tokenizer to convert Title and Description Column and padded the data to 128 length

+6. Tokenized data was padded to 128 max-length.

+7. Chose learning rate: 1e-5, warmup ratio: 0.1 and weight decay: 0.01

+8. Used Logistic Regression as the model

+9. Finally got an accuracy of 53.95